arielsaadon/OOP_Ex3/README.md

 * [The assignment in java](https://github.com/yakovElkobi/OOP_ex2)<br>

 ## Simple example
-Find the shortest path between two nodes in an undirected graph:
+Find the shortest path between two nodes in an directed weighted graph:

 ```python
 >>> from DiGraph import DiGraph